rafaelvleite/TOTVS-Data-Challenge/README.md

 ### How amazing is that?

-- From these results, I generated a new dataset back to Tableau, the given file **'solucao_tableau.csv'** on this repository, by adding the forecasted data.
+- From these results, I generated a new dataset back to Tableau, the given file **[solucao_tableau.csv](solucao_tableau.csv)** on this repository, by adding the forecasted data.
 By connecting this dataset in Tableau, I got this better visualization for the forecasts:

 ![real_sales forecast](https://user-images.githubusercontent.com/4992938/36238841-50578a22-11ec-11e8-81db-b2effaa7c7a7.png)